OpenEvalProject/evals/manuscripts/elife-51163/v2/manuscript.md

 Mono-ubiquitylated Cyclin E peptide substrate was generated by incubating 130 μM (His)6-ubiquitin, 0.25 μM human E1, 2 μM UBE2D3, 600 nM K720R CUL1-RBX1, 600 nM FBW7(263-C-terminus)-Skp1 complex, and 100 μM cyclin E peptide overnight at 20° C. The reaction was quenched the following morning by addition of DTT to a final concentration of 10 mM DTT, and product was isolated by three successive rounds of gel filtration on a Superdex 75 column that had been pre-equilibrated in storage buffer.
 The yield of purified mono-ubiquitylated Cyclin E peptide was approximately 5% of the starting peptide.
 The calculated extinction coefficient was 2,560 M−1cm−1.

-## Multi-turnover reactions for estimation of KM
+### Multi-turnover reactions for estimation of KM

 Reactions were setup by first adding E1 to a mixture already containing reaction buffer (30 mM Tris-HCl (pH 7.5), 100 mM NaCl, 5 mM MgCl2, 2 mM DTT and 2 mM ATP) and ubiquitin and incubating for 1 min (see Supplementary file 2 for concentrations).
 The mixture was then divided into ten individual Eppendorf tubes, followed by the addition of a 2-fold dilution series of ARIH1 (UBE2L3 was kept constant for all reactions in the titration series and was always in excess of ARIH1), UBE2D3, Ube2R2, or UBE2G1.
 After 2 min of incubation, SCFβTRCP or SCFFBW7 complexes were added, centrifuged briefly, and then initiated by addition of 32P-labeled β-catenin or Cyclin E peptide substrate (unmodified or mono-ubiquitylated).
 Reactions were quenched in 2x SDS-PAGE buffer (100 mM Tris-HCl (pH 6.8), 20% glycerol, 30 mM EDTA, 4% SDS, and 4% beta-mercaptoethanol), ensuring that reactions containing the highest concentration of E2 or ARIH1 had converted no more than 20% of substrate into product.
 Each reaction was performed in duplicate, and time points were resolved on 18% polyacrylamide SDS-PAGE gels.
 Autoradiography was performed using a Typhoon 9410 Imager and Image Quant software (GE Healthcare).
 Percent conversion was determined by dividing the total product signal (e.g. any species that migrated slower than substrate) by the entire lane signal, and then estimating the velocity by first normalizing for substrate and enzyme concentrations (multiplying by substrate concentration and dividing by the SCF concentration) and then dividing by the time of incubation.
-The data were fit to the Michaelis-Menten equation, velocity = kcat[S]([KM + [S]), where [S] represents the substrate concentration and KM is the Michaelis constant, using nonlinear curve fitting (Prism 8 software).
+The data were fit to the Michaelis-Menten equation, $velocity=\frac{k_{cat}[S]}{([K_{M}+[S])}$, where [S] represents the substrate concentration and KM is the Michaelis constant, using nonlinear curve fitting (Prism 8 software).

-## Estimation of cellular protein concentrations using SILAC SRM (Selected Reaction Monitoring) mass spectrometry
+### Estimation of cellular protein concentrations using SILAC SRM (Selected Reaction Monitoring) mass spectrometry

 HEK 293T/17, 293T-FiTx, HeLa or MRC5 cells were grown in isotopically heavy (R6 and K8) SILAC medium for a minimum period of 10 cell doublings.
 Cells were harvested from 10 cm dishes, resuspended in 1 ml PBS, filtered through 40 µm mesh and counted using a CEDEX HiRES automated cell counter (Roche), which determines average cell number and cell diameter from 20 technical replicates.
 Cells were lysed in 500 µl of lysis buffer (8 M Urea, 100 mM ammonium bicarbonate, 5 mM TCEP) that was spiked with a master mix of purified recombinant proteins (ARIH1, UBE2D3, UBE2R1, UBE2R2, CUL1 and SKP1; for concentrations and details see Table 2—source data 1).
 Lysates were then sonicated for 30 s (1 s on/off) at 30% maximum efficiency on a Branson Sonifier and subsequently incubated at 23°C for 20 min.
 Lysates were then clarified by centrifugation at 26,000 x g for 10 min and the protein concentration was determined via A280 on a nanodrop instrument.
 Subsequently, 100 µg of total protein were alkylated via iodoacetamide followed by digest for 4 hr at 1 µg/30 µg LysC and o/n at 1 µg/30 µg trypsin at 23C and 550 rpm in a temperature-controlled shaker.
 The digested samples were acidified with 50% formic acid (final concentration 5%), diluted 1:1 in 0.2% formic acid and then desalted using C18 cartridges (SPE 50 mg/mL C18 Hypersep column Thermo #60108–390).
 C18 eluates were lyophilized and resuspended in 2% Acetonitrile and 0.2% formic acid Buffer A and approximately 300 ng of total peptide were subjected to SRM MS analysis on a QTRAP 6500 (SCIEX) under conditions previously described in Reitsma et al. (2017).
 Data was analyzed using Skyline (MacLean et al., 2010), RStudio, and Excel.
 The obtained heavy to light ratios were used to calculate estimates of cellular concentrations (for details, see Table 2—source data 1).

-## Pre-steady state single-encounter quench flow reactions
+### Pre-steady state single-encounter quench flow reactions

 Reactions were assembled in two separate mixtures: an E1/E2 mix that contained excess unlabeled peptide (tube 1) and an SCF-32P-labeled substrate mix (tube 2; see Supplementary file 2 for concentrations).
 Following addition of E2 and/or ARIH1 to tube 1 already containing reaction buffer (30 mM Tris-HCl (pH 7.5), 100 mM NaCl, 5 mM MgCl2, 2 mM DTT and 2 mM ATP) and ubiquitin, each mix was incubated for at least 8 min while being loaded into separate sample loops on a KinTek RQF-3 quench flow instrument.
 Reactions were initiated by bringing the two mixes together in drive buffer (30 mM Tris-HCl (pH 7.5), 100 mM NaCl), and then quenched at various time points in reducing 2x SDS-PAGE loading buffer (100 mM Tris-HCl (pH 6.8), 20% glycerol, 30 mM EDTA, 4% SDS, and 4% beta-mercaptoethanol).
 Each reaction was performed at least in duplicate, and time points were resolved on 18% polyacrylamide SDS-PAGE gels.
 Autoradiography was performed using a Typhoon 9410 Imager and Image Quant software (GE Healthcare).
 Each product species was quantified as a fraction of the total signal of its respective lane.
 The rates of ubiquitin transfer were determined by fitting to analytical closed-form solutions (Pierce et al., 2009) using Mathematica.

-## Single-encounter reactions near estimated physiological concentrations
+### Single-encounter reactions near estimated physiological concentrations

 Reactions were assembled identically to those for the pre-steady state reactions (see Supplementary file 2 for the concentrations of the reaction constituents).
 After an 8 min incubation, the E1/E2 mix was pipetted into the SCF/substrate mix initiating the reaction, which was then briefly vortexed and quenched in reducing 2x loading SDS-PAGE buffer after 10 s.
 The reactions were performed in duplicate, and resolved and quantified in the same manner as the quench flow reactions above.

-## Generation of UBE2R1 knockout using CRISPR/Cas9 technology
+### Generation of UBE2R1 knockout using CRISPR/Cas9 technology

 WT 293T-FiTx cells were seeded onto 6-well tissue culture plates to 80% confluency, and then transfected with 0.5 μg of a pX330 vector containing a small guide sequence targeting exon 2 of UBE2R1 as well as single stranded DNA oligos (Supplementary file 1) using Lipofectamine 3000.
 The DNA oligo contained homology arms adjacent to the predicted Cas9 cut site as well as a 50 base pair insert that disrupts protein translation by the introduction of 4 stop consecutive stop codons into the UBE2R1 reading frame.
 After 48 hr, detached cells were removed by washing with DPBS, followed by treatment of the attached cells with trypsin solution.
 Detached cells were diluted in growth media, counted and diluted to obtain single cells in each well of a 96-well plate.
 After 1 week, each well was observed under a microscope to verify single colony formation.
 After 2 weeks, colonies were exposed to trypsin, and half of the cells were used to seed wells in a 48-well plate, whereas the other half were lysed using QuickExtract solution.
 Genomic DNA was used in PCR reactions with primers adjacent to the PAM site (Supplementary file 1) that were analyzed by standard agarose gel electrophoresis and product visualization by staining with ethidium bromide.
 Incorporation of the oligo into the genome resulted in an increase of PCR product sizes by 50 base pairs (Figure 5—figure supplement 6a).
 Additional PCR primers were generated that also contained restriction sites which allowed for cloning of the PCR product into pGex-4T1 vector and DNA sequencing to confirm correct incorporation of the oligo sequence into the genomic one.
 Disruption of UBE2R1 protein expression was also verified by immunofluorescence microscopy (Figure 5—figure supplement 5).

-## Cycloheximide chase to determine the stabilities of p27 and CYCLIN E proteins
+### Cycloheximide chase to determine the stabilities of p27 and CYCLIN E proteins

 WT or Ube2R1 knockout 293T-FiTx cells were seeded onto 6-well tissue culture plates with approximately 0.5 × 106 cells per well.
 Within 24 hr, the growth media was removed, the cells were washed once with DPBS, and fresh growth media containing 100 μg/mL cycloheximide was added.
 At each time-point, cells were washed once with DPBS, followed by preparation of lysate by the introduction of 50–100 μL RIPA buffer and extraction of the cells from the plate.
 The lysates were briefly sonicated followed by centrifugation.
 A small sample of lysate was withdrawn for estimation of the amount of protein in each sample by the BCA assay (Thermo Fisher Scientific), followed by the addition of an equal volume of 2x SDS-PAGE loading buffer (100 mM Tris-HCl (pH 6.8), 20% glycerol, 30 mM EDTA, 4% SDS, and 4% beta-mercaptoethanol).
 Equal amounts of lysate were loaded onto 4–20% Tris-Glycine SDS-PAGE gels and subject to electrophoresis.
 Denatured proteins were transferred to nitrocellulose membranes, followed by blocking in TBS-T containing 10% non-fat milk and overnight incubation with primary antibody at 4° C and light agitation (a 1:2000 dilution was used for anti-CYCLIN E antibody, and 1:1000 for anti-p27 antibody).
 Immunoblots were washed three times with TBS-T, followed by incubation with the appropriate secondary antibodies (1:3000 dilution).
 After three additional washes with TBS-T, the immunoblots were exposed to enhanced chemiluminescence reagent.
 Detection was performed by exposure of the immunoblot to x-ray film.
 Control proteins were detected with anti-α-TUBULIN (1:2,000) and anti-UBE2R1 (1:5,000).

-## Comparison of UBE2R1 and UBE2R2 mRNA expression levels in WT or UBE2R1 knockout 293T-FiTx cells by real-time PCR
+### Comparison of UBE2R1 and UBE2R2 mRNA expression levels in WT or UBE2R1 knockout 293T-FiTx cells by real-time PCR

 Cells were seeded onto 6-well tissue culture plates at 60–80% confluency.
 After 72 hr, cells were treated with trypsin solution to remove them from the tissue culture plates.
 Half of the cells were used for immunoblotting analysis, and the other half were processed for mRNA extraction using the RNeasy mini kit (Qiagen).
 The mRNA levels were quantified using a nanodrop spectrophotometer, and equal amounts were used for cDNA synthesis using the SuperScript III First-Strand Synthesis System for RT-PCR (Invitrogen).
 The cDNA samples were included in PCR reactions containing SsoAdvanced Universal SYBR Green Supermix (BioRad) and primers corresponding to amplicons for UBE2R1, UBE2R2, or GAPDH as a control (Supplementary file 1).
 PCR reactions were performed on a Bio-Rad CFX96 Real-Time PCR Detection System.
 The relative expression ratios were calculated according to the Pfaffl method.

-## Generation of a UBE2R1/2 double knockout using CRISPR/Cas9 technology
+### Generation of a UBE2R1/2 double knockout using CRISPR/Cas9 technology

 UBE2R1/2 knockout cell lines were obtained by transfecting HEK 293T cells (ATCC) with pSpCas9(BB)−2A-Puro (pX459) plasmids encoding sgRNA sequences targeting either UBE2R1 or UBE2R2.
 UBE2R1/2 double knockout clones were generated by sequential knockout of either UBE2R1 then Ube2R2 or vice versa.
 Two sgRNA sequences were synthesized targeting either locus (Supplementary file 1) and inserted into the BbsI restriction site of pX459.
 The transfected cell population was selected in puromycin for 2 days, and surviving cells were then cloned by serial dilution.
 Cell clones were expanded and then screened at the protein level by immunoblotting of total cell lysates with isoform specific antibodies (Figure 5—figure supplement 2).
 Clones that showed a loss of protein expression were verified at the DNA level by sequencing.
 Flanking sequences of the Cas9 target site were amplified by PCR, followed by Sanger sequencing.
 If the resulting sequence traces showed overlapping sequences (suggestive of heterozygosity), the PCR products were cloned into TOPO TA plasmids, and DNA isolated from individual colonies were sequenced until the DNA sequences for both alleles were obtained.

 Knockout rate at the protein level was 7 out of 11 clones screened for UBE2R1 clones, 8 out of 11 for UBE2R2 clones, 11 out of 17 for UBE2R1 knockout followed by UBE2R2 knockout, and 7 out of 7 for UBE2R2 knockout followed by UBE2R1.
 DNA sequencing of the Cas9 target site was carried out on four protein-negative clones for each category and all proved to harbor biallelic indels causing protein termination.

-## Determination of the steady-state stabilities of β-CATENIN, CYCLIN E, and p27
+### Determination of the steady-state stabilities of β-CATENIN, CYCLIN E, and p27

 Control or UBE2R1/2 double knock-out 293T cells were seeded onto 10 cm tissue culture plates at 10% confluency and were incubated under standard tissue culture conditions for 48 hr.
 For the analysis of p27, CYCLIN E, and β-CATENIN proteins, cells were washed with DPBS, followed by the introduction of 1x SDS-PAGE loading buffer directly to the plate.
 Following brief sonication, samples were boiled for 5 min, and centrifuged at maximum speed using a table top microcentrifuge.
 Equivalent volumes of lysate were loaded onto 4–20% Tris-Glycine SDS-PAGE gels and subjected to electrophoresis.
 Immunoblotting was performed as described above.
 A 1:2000 dilution was used for anti-β-CATENIN antibody (the same dilutions were used for p27 and CYCLIN E as described above).
 Additional cellular proteins include: anti-α-TUBULIN (1:5,000), anti-UBE2R1 (1:5,000), anti-ARIH1 (1:500), anti-Ube2R2 (1:2000), and anti-UBE2D3 (1:5,000).

 For quantitation of the steady-state protein levels, immunoblots were processed as described above and incubated in primary antibody overnight.
 Blots were then washed three times with TBS-T and incubated with StarBright B700 (BioRad) secondary antibodies (1:3000) for approximately 1 hr.
 Blots were incubated at room-temperature in the dark, followed by 4 to 6 washes with TBS-T. Immunoblots were imaged on a BioRad ChemiDoc MP gel imaging system.
 Quantitation of the protein levels was accomplished in Image Lab (BioRad) by first correcting for protein loading using the α-TUBULIN levels present in each lane.
 The corrected values for protein levels were first averaged across all of the lanes and then used to normalize the total signal for each protein in each lane.

-## Cycloheximide chase to determine the stability of p27 in control and UBE2R1/2 double knockout cells
+### Cycloheximide chase to determine the stability of p27 in control and UBE2R1/2 double knockout cells

 Cells were seeded onto 6-well plates at approximately 60% confluency late in the day and incubated overnight.
 Cells were then treated with 100 μg/mL cycloheximide and time-points were collected at 0, 1, 3 and 6 hr.
 Cells were washed once with DPBS, and collected as described above.
 Immunoblots with quantitation were performed as above.

-## TNFα-induced degradation of IκBα protein
+### TNFα-induced degradation of IκBα protein

 Control or UBE2R1/2 double knockout 293T cells were seeded onto 6-well tissue culture plates with approximately 0.5 × 106 cells per well in starvation media (DMEM supplemented with 0.1% fetal bovine serum, 400 μg/mL Bovine Serum Albumin, 4 mM L-Glutamine, 100 units/mL Penicillin and 100 μg/mL Streptomycin) overnight.
 The next day, 100 μg/mL cycloheximide was added to the media.
 After 5 min, TNFα was added to each well (50 ng/mL final).
 At the indicated time-points, the cells were washed once with 2 mL of DPBS, followed by the addition of 1x SDS-PAGE loading buffer directly to the plate and immediate collection of the lysate into Eppendorf tubes.
 Lysates were briefly sonicated, followed by boiling for 5 min, and centrifugation in a table top microcentrifuge at the maximum setting for 2 min.
 Equal amounts of sample were loaded to 4–20% Tris-Glycine SDS-PAGE gels, followed by quantitative immunoblotting as described above (the anti-IκBα antibody was diluted 1:1,000).

-## Cell cycle analysis by flow cytometry
+### Cell cycle analysis by flow cytometry

 WT or UBE2R1/2 double knockout cells were seeded onto 6-well tissue culture plates at approximately 60% confluency and incubated for 48 hr under typical tissue culture conditions.
 Cells were then trypsinized and grown on a 10 cm dish for an additional day.
 A minimum of 300,000 cells were collected by centrifugation at 1500 x g for 5 min.
 Cell pellets were resuspended in 1 mL of cold PBS and then recollected by centrifugation as described above.
 Cell pellets were resuspended in 100 µL cold PBS and fixed by adding 900 µL cold ethanol dropwise while gently vortexing.
 Fixed cells were stored at 4° C for a minimum of 24 hr and then centrifuged as above to remove ethanol.
 Cells were re-suspended in 300 µL of propidium iodide staining solution containing a 1:1:1 ratio by volume of propidium iodide (150 µg/mL), Triton X-100 (0.1%), and Ribonuclease A (1 mg/mL), transferred to round bottom tubes (Falcon) and incubated in the dark at room temperature for 20 min before being placed on ice to be analyzed.
 Flow cytometry was performed on a BD FACSCalibur flow cytometer with BD CellQuest Pro software for the acquisition, a 488 nm laser for the excitation, and measuring the emission in the FL2 detector with a 585/42 nm emission filter.
 The samples were run at a low flow rate and 20,000 events were collected.
 The cell cycle analysis was determined by histogram plots of the fluorescent signal in the FL2-A verses counts using FlowJo 7.6.5 software (Tree Star).

-## Generation of UBE2R1 and UBE2R2 knockout populations and genome-wide CRISPR screens
+### Generation of UBE2R1 and UBE2R2 knockout populations and genome-wide CRISPR screens

 sgRNAs for Cas9-mediated generation of UBE2R1 and UBE2R2 single and double knockout populations were drawn from the previously described Extended Knockout (EKO) sgRNA library (Bertomeu et al., 2018), and are also represented in an earlier sgRNA library (Wang et al., 2014a).
 Additional sgRNAs that targeted the AAVS1 locus and GFP were used as inert targeting sequences to control for the effects of multiple lentiviral infections.
 The sgRNA targeting sequences used are shown in Supplementary file 1.